obpy/obpy/src/README.txt

 FAQ
 -----------------

-The installer finished with an error!

-    The most likely reason is you didn't have an internet connection.
-    OpenBlox depends upon a few third-party libraries to run, besides Panda3D.

 The world launcher opens, and I can select a game, but the actual game never shows up!

     You do not have Panda3D installed.
 See one of the above sections on how to install it.